 Marvel’s Jessica Jones gave us a clever tease of our new Netflix hero by its first preview footage, and now the second Defender gets even more pulverizing by the latest.
 Crank up the Joan Jett, Jessica Jones is knocking back shots and knocking back bars by her latest brawl.

 Moderately-received though it may have been, Sony PlayStation original Powers nonetheless continues to pull some impressive casting.
 Following last year’s coup of Sharlto Copley in the leading role, Tarantino favorite Michael Madsen has joined Powers Season 2 in the key role of aptly-titled superhero “SuperShock.”

-ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie news items.
-From Marvel to D.C. and points in between, if it pertains to costumed comic-book heroes, we’re covering it here, bringing you our expert analysis.
-This week, Sony teases the possibility of ‘Spider-Man’ spinoff films, DC comments on ‘Arrow,’ and Joseph Gordon-Levitt is attached to yet another possible comic-book adaptation.
+ScreenCrush’s Comic Strip is a weekly roundup of the hottest superhero movie/TV news items.
+From Marvel to DC and points in between, if it pertains to costumed comic book heroes, we’re covering it here, bringing you our expert analysis.
+This week, we overanalyze the rating of Batman v Superman, dive into the latest Marvel news, and mourn Sinister Six.

 Marvel's 'Agents of S.H.I.E.L.D.' gets Inhuman-ly good in its most confident, ambitious premiere yet.
 Our full review, plus answers to Simmons' fate from tonight's premiere, "Laws of Nature"!